tylerpcarter/inls161/_posts/2017-07-06-set-up-github-pages.md

 For most of class today, we will spend time creating our base site and then exploring ways that we can change and customize the style to our liking.

-We'll learn a little bit about CSS and about linking resources so that they show up where we want them.
+We'll learn about CSS and about linking resources so that they show up where we want them.
 <excerpt/>

 # Jekyll